SiaFoundation/siad/doc/api/index.html.md

 curl -A "Sia-Agent"  -u "":<apipassword> --data "localhost:9980/skynet/skykeys"
 ```

-Returns a list of all Skykeys as base64-encoded strings.
+Returns a list of all Skykeys.

 ### JSON Response